Psychonoclast/PocketPals/README.md

 For Alolan Ninetales, add prefix "A": ie. AzPx_ANinetalesCap For Deerling and Sawsbuck add the first two letters of a season as a suffix: eg. AzPx_DeerlingSpCap for spring Deerling, AzPx_SawsbuckWiCap for winter Sawsbuck

 All innate melee attacks have unlimited strength cap, as per natural weapons in CoQ.
-Damage dealing projectiles use the new stat scaling (ala compound bow/turbow)!
-Thunderbolt, Icebeam, etc. scale with Ego.
-Physical projectiles will likewise use strength (When some are implemented)
+Thunderbolt, Icebeam, etc. will scale with Ego.
+Physical projectiles will likewise use strength (When some are implemented).

 // Playable Pokémon //